Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 Open source Python program for automating Audio Processing using natural language processing. part 1 of a series for automating audio processing tasks, end goal is to create a full set of tools for an AI to use for automating Audio processing for Music, Film, Game and any other possible applications.
 UI is very basic but 'AutoGain' the original gain-staging application is very functional.

-See the AutoGain branch for the Working system that does not involve an LLM, this branch is specific to the LLM Integration.
+See the [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) branch for the Working system that does not involve an LLM, this branch is specific to the LLM Integration.

 # SoundSage

-SoundSage is an advanced audio processing system that integrates automated audio tools with a language learning model (LLM) like OpenAI's ChatGPT.
+[SoundSage](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage) is an advanced audio processing system that integrates automated audio tools with a language learning model (LLM) like [OpenAI API](https://openai.com/policies/terms-of-use).
 The system allows users to prompt a list of commands for audio processing, such as gain staging, balancing, subtractive EQ, noise reduction, and compression.

 ## How It Works

  The LLM integration process involves the LLM interpreting a user prompt, extracting key information, and using this information to execute a series of actions.
 The LLM is designed to interpret user prompts and translate them into a series of actions that the system can execute.
-This process involves a number of scripts that work together to manage files, interact with the OpenAI API, and control the AutoGain tool.
-These actions include navigating to the specified folder, copying the audio files, pasting them into the "PreProcess" folder, initiating the AutoGain tool, and finally copying the processed files into a new folder.
-The completion script then sends a signal to indicate that the process is complete and provides the user with information about the location of the processedles.
-Please see the SoundSage FlowChart for a full visualization of the intended process.
+This process involves a number of scripts that work together to manage files, interact with the [OpenAI API](https://openai.com/policies/terms-of-use), and control the [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) tool.
+These actions include navigating to the specified folder, copying the audio files, pasting them into the "[PreProcess](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/PreProcess)" folder, initiating the [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) tool, and finally copying the processed files into a new folder.
+The completion script then sends a signal to indicate that the process is complete and provides the user with information about the location of the processed files.
+Please see the [SoundSage FlowChart](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/assets/130602253/57c1aedb-5e18-4ea4-84c8-56a0aa21bd12) for a full visualization of the intended process.

 ![SoundSage - AutoGain Workflow](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/assets/130602253/57c1aedb-5e18-4ea4-84c8-56a0aa21bd12)